Concordia’s Board of Governors names Alan Shepard as president emeritus

 “I felt a lot of joy on hearing that the Board had conferred the title of president emeritus.
 It was truly a joy to lead the Concordia community,” says Shepard, who is now president and vice-chancellor of Western University in London, Ontario.

 “The community is flourishing, and, as my experience deepened, I felt that I was also growing as an academic and as a leader.
-I learned a lot in the role, and I’ll always be grateful for the warm support my family and I received by the Concordia community.
+I learned a lot in the role, and I’ll always be grateful for the warm support my family and I received from the Concordia community.
 Thank you for this great honour.”

 During Shepard’s tenure, the university improved its standing in several key areas.